kenatiod/MUT/Understanding Machine Understanding.md

 ## Chapter E -- The Multifaceted Understanding Test Tool (MUTT)

+**“When you can measure what you are speaking about, and express it in numbers, you know something about it, when you cannot express it in numbers, your knowledge is of a meager and unsatisfactory kind; it may be the beginning of knowledge, but you have scarily, in your thoughts advanced to the stage of science.”
+Lord Kelvin**

 ### E.1 -- Motivations and key principles

 The Multifaceted Understanding Test Tool (MUTT) was born out of a recognition of the limitations of existing AI evaluation frameworks, particularly the Turing Test, in assessing the depth and breadth of machine understanding.
 While the Turing Test has been a seminal benchmark in AI history, its focus on surface-level imitation of human conversation fails to probe the underlying cognitive capabilities that are the hallmarks of genuine understanding.
+The central purpose of this book is to propose development of this new testing framework in order to ground future discussions of machine understanding.

 The key principles guiding the development of the MUTT are: